IamLegend509/Uart_comm/README.md

 # Uart_comm
-A simple repo for Oled-Keyboar Uart interface
+A simple repo for Oled-Keyboard Uart interface